 leaves of the Lesser Periwinkle (Vinca minor).
 It was discovered in the late 1960s, and has been used

 by humans for over 20 years.
 Studies in humans and in animal models demonstrate

 ability to increase short-term memory and increase critical reaction time in healthy volunteers.43 It

-increases blood flow to the brain through reduction in flow resistance of cerebral vessels,44 and
+increases blood flow to the brain through reduction in flow resistance of cerebral vessels,

 improves the rheological properties of blood by inhibiting platelet aggregation and increasing the